 GIMP is one of the most powerful all-purpose image editing apps and is beloved by many creatives.
 It’s free, feature-rich, and available for macOS, Windows, and Linux.
 It brings a vast selection of editing tools that allow you to do even the most advanced editing.

 There’s hardly any reason not to use GIMP.
 However, due to the abundance of features, its interface can be a bit confusing, especially for beginners.
 If you don’t want to spend hours coming to grips with GIMP, you might want to consider other free photo editors for Mac and Windows that can do the editing job just as well.
 Our selection of the most popular and powerful GIMP alternatives will help you find the one that best meets your creative needs.
 This list also includes some apps for drawing.
 GIMP alternatives you can find in this list have a large feature set and a very user-friendly interface.

 This is the best GIMP alternative.
-If you hate spending hours tweaking all kinds of controls to refine your photos, Luminar is the app for you.
+If you hate spending hours tweaking all kinds of controls to refine your photos, Luminar Neo is the app for you.
 It has a great interface that’s fully customizable according to your needs and skill level and is available for Windows and macOS.

 Luminar Neo, like Photoshop Elements, is ideal for beginners.
 This editor enables you to create the most beautiful pictures and allows you to manage all photos.
 To make sure of this, visit the Luminar Neo Review page.

-Luminar is an all-in-one photo editor that automatically enhances your photos in the blink of an eye.
+Luminar Neo is an all-in-one photo editor that can help to enhance your photos in the blink of an eye.
 If you’re not very experienced in photo editing, use the Accent AI feature to make your photos stunning.
-Accent AI automatically enhances what needs to be enhanced in less than a second.
-But that’s not the only thing Luminar has to offer.
-You can also improve your pictures manually using three tabs: Adjust, which contains all the necessary tone and color adjustments; Lens, which can be used to improve lens flaws; and Transform, which improves some perspective issues.
-Luminar is also packed with over 300 tools and features including brushes, customizable filters, and support for layers and masks.
-It’s not free, but it’s worth the money.
-Besides, there’s a 30-day free trial available.
+Accent AI automatically enhances what needs to be enhanced in less than a second with non-destructive editing.
+But that’s not the only thing Luminar Neo has to offer.
+You can also improve your pictures manually using three tabs:

 Paint.NET features layers with blending modes, unlimited history, and lots of special effects like blurring, red-eye removal, noise, and sharpening.
 It also has lots of useful tools for drawing shapes, splines, and Bezier curves.
 Other powerful tools include a gradient tool, a recolor tool, a selection tool, a magic wand tool for selecting areas of a similar color, a clone stamp tool for erasing or copying particular areas of an image, a text editor tool, and, of course, a zoom tool.
 Paint.NET also features essential controls for enhancing a picture’s contrast, saturation, brightness, and hue.

 If you’re a fan of drone photography and want full control over your editing, you’ll probably find AirMagic useful.
 This app was the first to use Artificial Intelligence to automatically enhance aerial photos.
 It brings a bunch of innovative and unique features to make your drone shots look breathtaking.

 Since AirMagic is fully automated software, it doesn’t matter whether you have any photo editing experience.
-The app does the job for you.
+This image editing software does the job for you.
 It automatically removes haze, adds sharpness and color to the sky, boosts details, recovers hidden details, and improves colors.
 Plus, you don’t need to spends hours opening, editing, and saving every single image.
 The user interface is very simple.
 Simply import all the photos you want to enhance and AirMagic will do the job.
 In about a second, your photos will be ready to share with the world.

 Seashore is one of the best GIMP alternatives for Mac users.
 It fully supports many file formats including JPEG, PNG, TIFF, and even GIMP’s native XCF.
 Seashore was intended to be a simpler and easier version of GIMP that would run natively on Macs.
-As such, it brings some of the most essential features from GIMP.
+As such, it brings some of the most essential features from GIMP with a simple workflow.
 It supports multiple layers and layer merging effects, editing of alpha channels, transparency effects, gradients and gradient effects, and plug-in filters.
 Additionally, Seashore offers a decent selection of tools including for cloning, smudging, creating basic shapes, cropping, zooming, selecting, and drawing.

 Krita features tons of different brushes to satisfy specific needs and allows you to create your own.
 Organizing drawings in Krita is easy with a layer management tool that’s even more functional than in GIMP.
 Krita is one of the best apps for getting creative and is totally worth checking out.
 It’s free, but if you want to support the developers, there’s a paid option available.